Genesis-Digital-Lab/Stealth/README.md

 - RFID Read and Emit
 - NFC Read and Write

-Provide your idealogy to achieve the mentioned functionality   "format this readme.md  file
+Provide your idealogy to achieve the mentioned functionality